andyml123/andyml123.github.io/mental-health-get-well-messages.md

 <li>My imaginary friend thinks you have serious mental problems!</li>
 <li>I just heard the news, it made me so sad.
 To hear that you'd just become totally mad</li>
 </ul>

+<h2>Cards</h2>

+If you want to send specifically designed cards for mental health (as most get well cards are suited for physical ailments) then there are a few options.

+<a href="https://hopestreetcards.com.au/">Hope Street Cards</a> produce greeting or get well cards for people experiencing a mental health condition.
+They do some brilliantly funny cards and one's that really sum up mental health perfectly.

+<a href="https://www.rcpsych.ac.uk/usefulresources/merchandise/getwellsooncards.aspx">The Royal College of Psychiatrists</a> also sell a range of 'Get well soon' cards designed specifically for people who are unwell with mental health.
+The cards are designed in collaboration with service users, carers, psychiatrists and other mental health professionals.